Aman697484/Movie-Recommendation-System/README.md

 - `title`: Title of the movie
 - `genres`: Genre(s) of the movie, originally in `Action|Adventure` format

-> 💡 Make sure the CSV file is placed in the same directory as the script.

 ## ⚙️ Technologies Used